isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Often, lineraization of a hierarchy is a better solution.
+Often, linearization of a hierarchy is a better solution.

 ##### Enforcement